Calculate homicide arrest rates

 First, you'll download an ArcGIS Pro project package and become familiar with the homicide data.

 The Unsolved_Homicides file is downloaded to your computer.
-This file is an ArcGIS Pro project package file (.ppkx), which contains the map and data you'll use in this lesson.
+This file is an ArcGIS Pro project package file (.ppkx), which contains the map and data you'll use in this tutorial.

 - Locate the Unsolved_Homicides file on your computer and double-click it.
 If prompted, sign in to ArcGIS Pro using your ArcGIS organizational account.